JonoDNelson/pureweb-shuffle/README.md

 In this directory you'll find my simple shuffle solution for your technical assessment.

->Using the language of your choice, implement the following program named Shuffle:
+> "Using the language of your choice, implement the following program named Shuffle:<br>
-  > Input a single integer N.
+  > Input a single integer N.<br>
-  > Output the integers 1..N in random order.
+  > Output the integers 1..N in random order.<br>
   > Optimize for speed."

 ## Running the solution